8dcc/browser-homepage/README.md

 - Now it won't capitalize links.
 - Now it will add `<a href="">` to the todo item if it's a link (Makes links clickable).
 - Now the size of the bookmarks changes depending on the items.
 For real now.
+- Added embed styles, window and embed button depending on the todolist.

 ## Firefox guide
 [Click me](https://stpg.tk/guides/firefox-startpage/).